 You’ll see these balance types:

-Total in Wallet – The total amount in this Wallet, including available and pending funds.
+Total in wallet – The total amount in this wallet, including available and pending funds.

-Funds Available – Money you can spend, transfer, or withdraw now.
+Funds available – Money you can spend, transfer, or withdraw now.

-Amount Pending – Transactions that are processing and not yet cleared.
+Amount pending – Transactions that are processing and not yet cleared.

-Reserved Amount – Funds temporarily held for risk management or upcoming transactions; unavailable until released (a “reserve” is a temporary hold on a portion of transactions).
+Reserved amount – Funds temporarily held for risk management or upcoming transactions; unavailable until released (a “reserve” is a temporary hold on a portion of transactions).

-Prepayment Amount – Funds held as collateral when you book future-dated FX conversions or similar; the prepayment is taken now, and the remainder is settled later.
+Prepayment amount – Funds held as collateral when you book future-dated FX conversions or similar; the prepayment is taken now, and the remainder is settled later.

 You can view all transaction details directly below your Wallet balances.

-Add funds to your Wallet
+Add funds to your wallet

 Click Add funds.

-You’ll see the account details for supported payment methods - for a GBP Wallet in the UK, this may include Faster Payments, BACS, CHAPS, and SWIFT.
+You’ll see the account details for supported payment methods - for a GBP Wallet in the UK, this may include Faster payments, BACS, CHAPS, and SWIFT.

 Important: Payment runs will only be accepted for processing once adequate cleared funds are available in the wallet.